bluegreenblack/RockPaperScissors/README.md

 To build `dotnet build`

-To run use `dotnet run`
+To run use `dotnet run --project RockPaperScissors`

 To run tests use `dotnet test`

-### Design
+### Design and assumptions made.

-#### Calculating wins/losses/ties: Add and modulo or mappings?

-Mappings simpler / more flexible in the future.
-Can use list or dictionary.

-#### Turns to win.
-Best of 3 or Best of 5?

-Best of 5 - Assuming draws do not count towards total rounds
+Choose mappings for calculating matchups - more flexible for both standard and lizard spock game modes.

+Chose a best of 5 game mode.

+### Possible further work

+Abstract the opponent choice strategy into an interface class e.g. RandomChoiceStrategy or PreviousMoveStrategy